GOLD2023

 Fit4Kids empowers teachers and school administrators to lead their own wellness programming by providing free educational resources, including lesson plans, on our website.
 The organization also connects schools with grant funding to support ongoing program implementation.
 Fit4Kids is actively engaged in the regular evaluation of its programs to ensure that programming is effective and meets the needs of students, teachers, and other stakeholders.

-Fit4Kids has a dedicated staff who work alongside community volunteers to implement obesity prevention programming in the greater Richmond region.
-The organization has the support of the Greater Richmond Coalition for Healthy Children, a collection of community partners who share in the organization's obesity prevention and health promotion goals.
-The coalition includes representatives from government and non-profit organizations, as well as for-profit companies in Richmond, Henrico, and Chesterfield, Virginia.
-The organization also has the support of the local school divisions in Richmond, Hopewell, Henrico, and Chesterfield to implement its in-school programming.
-In addition, Fit4Kids has a strong relationship with Richmond Public School Nutrition Services and the Richmond City Health District, who help to implement the Eat Fresh RPS initiative.
+Fit4Kids has a dedicated staff who work alongside community volunteers to implement health and wellness programming in the greater Richmond region.
+The organization has the support of the local school divisions in Richmond, Hopewell, Petersburg, Henrico, and Chesterfield to implement its in-school programming.
+In addition, Fit4Kids has a strong relationship with other nonprofit, education, and community partners in the health and wellness space.

 In ten years of operation, Fit4Kids has made tremendous strides towards its goal of reducing the prevalence of childhood overweight and obesity in the greater Richmond region.
 The organization has transitioned its flagship Wellness Integration program to sustainability in multiple participating schools, and expanded this program to reach new schools throughout Richmond and the surrounding counties.
 Fit4Kids has added new programs, including Safe Routes to School and the and our policy work.